ryubidragonfire/speech/README.md

-# speech
+# speechtotext
-Example on Bing Speech API.
+Example on Bing Speech API: speech to text from a local .wav file.